-Serves on: Executive Committee, Finance Committee, First Nations Relations Committee (chair), Mount Waddington Table of Partners, Hardy Bay Seniors Citizens Society and the Port Hardy Twinning Society.
+Serves on: Executive Committee, Finance Committee, First Nations Relations Committee (Chair), Parks ,Recreation, Arts & Culture Committee, Mount Waddington Table of Partners, Hardy Bay Seniors Citizens Society and the Port Hardy Twinning Society.

-Serves on: Executive Committee, Finance Committee, Parks & Recreation Review Committee (chair), Job Fair Committee, Vancouver Island Regional Library, Mt.
-Waddington table of Partners, BC Ferries Northern Advisory, Port Hardy Heritage Society and the Poverty Pilot Program.
+Serves on: Executive Committee, Finance Committee, Parks & Recreation Review Committee (chair), First Nations Relations Committee, Vancouver Island Regional Library, Mt.
+Waddington Table of Partners, BC Ferries Northern Advisory, Port Hardy Heritage Society and the Poverty Pilot Program, Marine Plan Partnership (alternate)

-Serves on: Executive Committee, Finance Committee, Operational Services Committee (chair), Emergency Planning Committee, Regional District Mt.
-Waddington Board (alternate), Regional District Hospital Board (alternate) Mt.
-Waddington Regional Transportation Committee, North Island Regional Emergency Planning Committee, Municipal Insurance Association (alternate) and the Vancouver Island North Woodlands Advisory Group.
+Serves on: Executive Committee, Finance Committee, Emergency Planning Committee, Operational Services Committee (chair) Regional District Mt.
+Waddington Board (alternate), Regional District Hospital Board (alternate), Mt.
+Waddington Regional Transportation Committee, North Island Regional Emergency Planning Committee the Vancouver Island North Woodlands Advisory Group.

 E-MAIL: For security reasons, the District of Port Hardy e-mail system does not accept messages from addresses that appear suspicious in any way.
 If you have contacted a Council member by e-mail and do not receive a timely response, please contact the District of Port Hardy at email@example.com or call 250-949-6665.